TED (conference): TED Prize

 The TED Prize was introduced in 2005.
-Until 2010, it annually granted three individuals $100,000 and a "wish to change the world".
-Each winner unveils their wish at the main annual conference.
-Since 2010, in a changed selection process, a single winner is chosen to ensure that TED can maximize its efforts in achieving the winner's wish.
-In 2012, the prize was not awarded to an individual, but to a concept connected to the current global phenomenon of increasing urbanization.
+Until 2010, $100,000 was given annually to three individuals with a "wish to change the world".
+Each winner unveiled their wish at the main annual conference.
+Since 2010, a single winner has been chosen to ensure that TED can maximize its efforts in achieving the winner's wish.
+In 2012, the prize was not awarded to a person, but to a concept connected to the current global phenomenon of increasing urbanization.
 In 2013, the prize amount was increased to $1 million.
-TED Prize winners in previous years:
+TED Prize winners in previous years have been:

-TED Conference commissioned New York artist Tom Shannon to create a prize sculpture to be given to all TED Prize winners.
-The sculpture consists of an 8 in aluminum sphere magnetically levitated above a walnut disc.
-As of 2018 the TED Prize has been recast as The Audacious Project.
+TED Conference commissioned New York artist Tom Shannon to create a prize sculpture for all TED Prize winners.
+It consists of an 8 in aluminum sphere magnetically levitated above a walnut disc.
+As of 2018 the prize has been recast as The Audacious Project.